jarrodmillman/rcsds/_sources/standard/git-intro.txt

   hash2 = sha.sha(data2 + meta2 + hash1).hexdigest()
   print 'Hash:', hash2

-Now that we have developed some basic vocabulary, let's see start using Git.
+Now that we have developed some basic vocabulary, let's start using Git.
-To start with we will use Git in the simplest way possible---as a single-user working linearly with no remotes.
+To begin, we will use Git in the simplest way possible---as a single-user working linearly with no remotes.

 .. note::